dscolby/CausalELM.jl/README.md

 treated (ATT) with G-computation; cumulative treatment effect with interrupted time series analysis; and the conditional average treatment effect (CATE) via S-learning, T-learning, X-learning, R-learning, and doubly robust estimation.
-Underlying all of these estimators are extreme learning machines, a simple neural network that uses randomized weights instead of using gradient descent.
-Once a model has been estimated, CausalELM can summarize the model, including computing p-values via randomization inference, and conduct sensitivity analysis to calidate the plausibility of modeling assumptions.
+Underlying all of these estimators are ensembles of extreme learning machines, a simple neural network that uses randomized weights and least squares optimization instead of gradient descent.
+Once a model has been estimated, CausalELM can summarize the model and conduct sensitivity analysis to validate the plausibility of modeling assumptions.
 Furthermore, all of this can be done in four lines of code.
 </p>

 <h2>Extreme Learning Machines and Causal Inference</h2>